open-policy-agent/opa/docs/docs/errors/index.md

 `--show-builtin-errors` flag may be used to collect _all_ errors from calling built-in functions and have them reported.
 Both of these flags can be very useful for debugging!

+**Tip:** Evaluation errors report the line they were raised on, but not the chain of rules that led there.
+The `--stack-trace` flag on `opa eval` and `opa test` (and the `traceback` command in the REPL) adds that chain to each error.
+For built-in errors, combine it with one of the flags above, which is what makes the error surface in the first place.
+See [Evaluation Stack Traces](./debugging#evaluation-stack-traces) for an example.

 ### How To Fix It

 This section provides guidance on how to fix the error.